 Utah recently lowered the legal limit for alcohol consumption when you are operating a vehicle.
 As of December 30, 2018, Utah has lowered its blood alcohol concentration (BAC) limit to .05 grams or more.
 If you drive with this level of alcohol in your body, you can be arrested for DUI.
 Law enforcement can determine your BAC by administering a chemical test.
 Utah also has an implied consent law for chemical sobriety tests, which means if you are driving on Utah roads, you have consented to chemical testing.
 Refusal to take a chemical test can result in having your license suspended.

 You can also be arrested for DUI if law enforcement believes that drugs or alcohol have sufficiently impaired your ability to drive a car safely, regardless of your BAC level.
-If you need to learn more about DUI offenses in Utah, you should speak with an experienced Utah criminal defense lawyer.
+If you need to learn more about DUI offenses in Utah, you should speak with an experienced Salt Lake City criminal defense lawyer.

 The Penalties for a Third DUI Offense in Salt Lake City